sinai-dev/OSLDocs/API/SL_StatusEffect.md

 `Lifespan` (float)
 * The length of the Status Effect in seconds.

-`LengthType` (enum)
-* Must be one of: `Short` or `Long`
-* Short effects count down from in-game seconds, and are lost on sleep or death
-* Long effects are diseases or incurable effects

 `ActionOnHit` (enum)
 * The behaviour when the character with this status gets hit by an attack
 * `None` - do nothing